 Vegan White Bean Soup with KaleJump to Recipe

-We are in full-on quarantine mode here at House Macheesmo and this Vegan White Bean Soup with Kale is on my mind.
+It’s finally winter here in Denver after an unseasonably hot fall.
+That means I’m ready for soups here at House Macheesmo and this Vegan White Bean Soup with Kale is on my mind.
 It’s healthy, hearty, and easy to make even with canned beans.

 Canned Or Dried Beans for Soup

 You can honestly use either canned or dried beans for this soup.
 If you use dried beans, I’d recommend soaking them overnight and then adding them to your pot after you saute the vegetables.

 The dried beans will need longer to cook and you should add an extra few cups of liquid to make sure they have enough to cook.

 For a quicker weeknight version though, I just use canned beans for this soup.
 Three cans is about right and I like to drain and rinse mine.
 Some people recommend using the liquid from the cans in the soup, but I like my soup base a little cleaner so I always drain it off.

 What kind of white beans work in this soup?